mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 * We fixed an issue that would prevent users from inviting email addresses that contain capital letters.
 * We fixed an issue that occasionally triggered an error message during signup.
-* We made various small performance improvements on the Developer Portal.
+* We made various small performance improvements on the Mendix Portal.

 ### September 19, 2019

 #### Launchpad Removal and App User Management Update

 * We removed the old launchpad page, as we have moved to a new SSO architecture.
 The old URL `launchpad.mendix.com` now links to your [My Apps](/developerportal/#my-apps) page.
-* We moved the App User management functionality of the launchpad to the **General** app settings in the Developer Portal.
+* We moved the App User management functionality of the launchpad to the **General** app settings in the Mendix Portal.
 For more information, see the [Managing App Users](/developerportal/collaborate/general-settings/#managing-app-users) section of *How to Manage General App Settings*.

 ### August 9, 2019